Visas for Turkey

 Work permits for Turkey

-Those wishing to work in Turkey must apply to their nearest Turkish mission to obtain a work permit.
+Once they've found a job, those wishing to work in Turkey must apply to their nearest Turkish mission to obtain a work permit.
 Expats will need to provide their passport, visa application form and a letter from their employer.
 Other documents will also need to be submitted to the Turkish Ministry of Labour and Social Security simultaneously by the employer (not later than three working days after application).
-Applications normally take up to two months to finalise, and applicants should be informed of the final decision via email or telephone.
+Applications normally take up to two months to finalise.

 Residence permits for Turkey